Public-Sample/blog-backend/README.md

 #### Done Differently
 - Lambda is a solid choice for horizontally scaled processing however, in this instance, it has added a lot of extra time cost as during experimental development the function must be packaged and deployed for testing.
 The serverless-offline test module isn't fully able to replicate the AWS environment properly to alleviate this.

+If undertaking or extending this project, I'd consider constructing a docker container with nginx, mongo and replacing the frontend's auth with a social provider.

 #### Hosted App
 d1aljryb3xijfm.cloudfront.net
 http://preface-frontend.s3-website-ap-southeast-2.amazonaws.com